LubosAngus/PubQuiz24-Directus-CMS/readme.md

 # PubQuiz24 Directus CMS

-To learn more about Directus [follow this link](https://docs.directus.io/self-hosted/cli.html) to learn more.
+To learn more about Directus [follow this link](https://docs.directus.io/self-hosted/cli.html).

 ## Bootstrap this CMS